Index Options Trading

 Some popular techniques for predicting the likely turning point of a trend in index prices include the Fibonacci retracement level, Elliott waves and Pivot Points.
 Chart patterns can also be effectively applied to analyzing index prices.

-The CBOE website offers lots of information regarding index options trading strategies; both in general, and also specifically in regard to particular indexes.
+offers lots of information regarding index options trading strategies; both in general, and also specifically in regard to particular indexes.
 These strategies range from simple call and put options, to more complex straddles, spreads and collars.

 Benefits of Index Options Trading